-Moreover, in order to grant a licence to a Service-Provider, the MFSA must be satisfied that the Applicant will comply with and observe the provisions of this Act and any regulations or Pension Rules made thereunder and that no aspect of or related to the application raises any regulatory concerns.
-The MFSA will not license a Service Provider under the Act unless it is satisfied that the entity concerned has the business organisation, systems, and set-up required to perform its duties in terms of such licence.
+Moreover, in order to grant a licence and/or recognition to a Service-Provider, the MFSA must be satisfied that the Applicant will comply with and observe the provisions of this Act and any regulations or Pension Rules made thereunder and that no aspect of or related to the application raises any regulatory concerns.
+The MFSA will not license or recognise a Service Provider under the Act unless it is satisfied that the entity concerned has the business organisation, systems, and set-up required to perform its duties in terms of such licence or recognition.
 Sound and prudent management, adequate resources, and a scrupulous attitude towards clients are essential.
 The business should be well organised, it should have adequate controls, and it should maintain sufficient records to demonstrate these attributes.

-3.1.2 Licensing Criteria applicable to Retirement Scheme Administrators
+4.1.2 Licensing Criteria applicable to Retirement Scheme Administrators

-In addition to the criteria set out in Part A.4 to the Pension Rules for Service Providers, any investment management or custody function (as applicable) relating to a Retirement Scheme carried out by the Retirement Scheme Administrator, must satisfy the MFSA (on an on-going basis) that it shall have administration systems and staff who are qualified by their ability, knowledge and practical experience of financial matters, administration and investment management to discharge such administration and investment management role (as applicable); and that such persons will devote sufficient time and have available to them sufficient resources to carry out such functions to an acceptable standard.
+In addition to the criteria set out in paragraph 4.1.1 of Part A to the Pension Rules for Service Providers, any investment management or custody function (as applicable) and/or back-office administration duties relating to a Retirement Scheme carried out by the Retirement Scheme Administrator, must satisfy the MFSA (on an on-going basis) that it shall have administration systems and staff who are qualified by their ability, knowledge and practical experience of financial matters, administration and investment management to discharge such administration and investment management role (as applicable); and that such persons will devote sufficient time and have available to them sufficient resources to carry out such functions to an acceptable standard.